abhishek-kumar-code/Redfish_Public/Specification.md

 This event message structure supports a message registry.
 In a message registry approach there is a message registry that has a list or array of MessageIds in a well-known format.
 These MessageIds are terse in nature and thus they are much smaller than actual messages, making them suitable for embedded environments.
 In the registry, there is also a message.
 The message itself can have arguments as well as default values for Severity and RecommendedActions.

-The MessageId property contents shall be of the form:
+The MessageId property contents shall be is in the format:

  *RegistryName*.*MajorVersion*.*MinorVersion*.*MessageKey*